Breadwinner or homemaker in divorce. Does it matter?

 This approach is more generous towards the financially weaker party than many other jurisdictions, which make financial settlements based on financial contributions alone.

 The court’s decision when settling a financial dispute will always depend on the individual case.
-For example, a 50-year-old woman who has not worked for the duration of her 30-year marriage may have a tough time finding a job and supporting herself financially.
-She might expect to receive a larger share of the matrimonial assets than a 25-year-old who earns similar to their spouse and could easily start again with a reasonable salary.
+For example, a 50-year-old woman who has not worked for the duration of her 30-year marriage may struggle to find a job and support herself financially.
+She might expect to receive a larger share of the matrimonial assets than a 25-year-old who earns a similar income to their spouse and could easily start again with a reasonable salary.

 Final words